 Fees for special materials may be required for some courses.
 Fees are due three weeks before classes start.
 All fees are nonrefundable.

 Schedule a Learning Site Visit

 To assist in the decision-making process, students are invited to schedule a visit at any one of our graduate-studies locations.
-To schedule a visit or to meet with an admissions representative, select the learning site where you’re interested in attending on our regional site.
-Each site location provides general contact information, directions, the contact names and information for each of the admissions representatives at each site.
+To schedule a visit or to meet with an admissions representative, select the learning site nearest you on our regional site.
+Each location provides general contact information, directions, the contact names and information for each of the admissions representatives at each site.